 Possible cause Remedy Check the brakes, readjust as necessary.
 To adjust the brakes, refer to the appropriate service manual available from your local Xylem representative.

+Possible cause Remedy brakes.
 Check the other possible causes.
 If the problem persists, then contact your local Xylem representative.

-Table 13: - The trailer brakes are inoperative
+Table 13: The trailer brakes are inoperative